GardenGroupUO/GeoProps/README.md

 GeoProps_Program(rdf_max_dist, no_of_bins, colours, r_cut, xlim_RDF=xlim_RDF, xlim_CN=xlim_CN)
 ```

-This program will look through all subdirectories from where you place the ``run_GeoProps.py`` program and create radial distribution function plots and number of neighbour plots for each nanoclusters and chemical systems that is found as either a XYZ file (ending with ``.xyz``) or ASE trajectory file (ending with ``.traj``).
+When you execute this program by running ``python3 run_GeoProps.py``, GeoProps will look through all subdirectories from where you place the ``run_GeoProps.py`` program and create radial distribution function plots and number of neighbour plots for each nanoclusters and chemical systems that is found as either a XYZ file (ending with ``.xyz``) or ASE trajectory file (ending with ``.traj``).

+## Output files that are created by GeoProps

 Examples of the plots that are created are shown below:

 ![A example radial distribution function plot of a CuPd nanocluster.](https://github.com/GardenGroupUO/GeoProps/blob/main/Images/cu10pd28_RDF.png?raw=true)